-Assuming the prohibition of If all in-stream mining was prohibited, and assuming the creek was left to its own devices, long-term simulations in the 1995 Technical Studies indicated that a more balanced condition would likely be achieved over the next 100 years.
+Assuming the prohibition of in-stream mining, and assuming the creek was left to its own devices, long-term simulations in the 1995 Technical Studies indicated that a more balanced condition would likely be achieved over the next 100 years.
 However, the continued diversion of surface water during the irrigation season would inhibit the development of a stable low-flow channel that would encourage stabilization of the creek.
-In addition, Cache Creek is a dynamic violent watercourse, subject to extreme severe flood events, that make the establishment of a natural equilibrium under these circumstances difficult given other constraints along the creek.
-As a result, it is likely not possible to return the stream to its condition of 100 years ago.
-There may be an opportunity, however, through careful management, to help the river repair itself and achieve a more stable existence.
-While the net deposition of sand and gravel since 1996 has been nearly four times greater than anticipated in 1996, restoring Cache Creek to the condition it was in over one hundred years ago (prior to mining) is not possible.
+In addition, Cache Creek is a dynamic watercourse, subject to extreme flood events, that make the establishment of a natural equilibrium difficult given other constraints along the creek.
+While the net deposition of sand and gravel since 1996 has been nearly four-times greater than anticipated in 1996, restoring Cache Creek to the condition it was in over one hundred years ago (prior to mining) is not possible.
 However, the past twenty years have shown that careful management, even the mostly passive management that has been possible since the program's inception, helps the river repair itself and achieve a condition closer to a natural equilibrium.

-In 1996, the County realized that the assumptions behind the regulation of in-channel and off-channel mining in the 1970s, 1980s, and early 1990s had become obsolete.
-Adoption of the CCAP replaced those obsolete concepts (e.g. theoretical thalweg6) with a policy framework and regulations better suited to community values, modern theories of environmental regulation, and the physical characteristics of the creek system.
-These concepts included a data-based delineation of in-channel/ versus off-channel areas and a Streamway Influence Zone (see Figure 3,4, and 6), which depicts the extent to which the creek affects off-channel land uses.
+In 1996, the County realized that the assumptions behind the regulation of in-channel and offchannel mining in the 1970's, 1980's, and early 1990's had become obsolete.
+Adoption of the CCAP replaced those obsolete concepts (e.g., theoretical thalweg) with a policy framework and regulations better suited to community values, modern theories of environmental regulation, and the physical characteristics of the creek system.
+These concepts included a data-based delineation of in-channel versus off-channel areas and a Streamway Influence Zone (see Figures 3,4, and 6), which depicts the extent to which the creek affects off-channel land uses.

 In addition, the CCAP included a conceptual configuration for the reshaping of Cache Creek, to maintain flood flow conveyance capacity and decrease channel instability.
-The boundaries of this new configuration were described originally in the 1995 Technical Studies as the Test 3 Run Boundary, which was created from the results of a HEC-6 sediment transport computer model that assumed the banks of Cache Creek would be smoothed to remove abrupt width and slope changes, and that the channel sections upstream and downstream from the bridges along Cache Creek would be hardened to allow smooth flow transitions into and out of the narrow bridge openings.
+The boundaries of this new configuration were described originally in the 1995 Technical Studies as the "Test 3 Run Boundary," which was created from the results of a HEC-6 sediment transport computer model that assumed the banks of Cache Creek would be smoothed to remove abrupt width and slope changes, and that the channel sections upstream and downstream from the bridges along Cache Creek would be hardened to allow smooth flow transitions into and out of the narrow bridge openings.
 Few channel modifications of this type have been completed since 1996, and hardening of the bridge transitions did not occur.
-However, the analysis of changes and trends in geomorphic, hydraulic, and biological conditions since 1996 has shown that nearly 10.4 million tons of sediment have deposited in Cache Creek since in-channel mining was halted and more natural channel slope and sinuosity has been restored in some reaches.
+However, the analysis of changes and trends in geomorphic, hydraulic, and biological conditions since 1996 has shown that nearly 10.4 million tons of sediment have deposited in Cache Creek since in-channel mining was halted, and more natural channel slope and sinuosity has been restored in some reaches.
 In addition, native riparian forest and other habitat types have increased along much of the channel, while flood flow conveyance capacity has remained mostly unchanged.